Dive bombing tactics using the example of Stuka.

 Prior to entering his dive the Ju 87 pilot switched on his reflector sight, trimmed the aircraft for the dive, set the pull-out altitude on the contact altimeter, closed the radiator flaps, throttled back the engine and opened the ventilation air supply to the windscreen (to prevent possible misting as the aircraft entered the moist air lower down).
 Finally, he switched on the wind-driven ‘Screamer’ (if required) and opened the dive brakes; the hydraulic operation of the brakes automatically lowered an elevator tab, to counter the severe nose-up trim-change which would otherwise result.

 The signal to attack was given by the formation leader starting his dive.
-For strikes on smaller targets the aircraft would move into echelon during the approach, and peel off and attack in line astern.
+For strikes on smaller targets, the aircraft would move into echelon during the approach, and peel off and attack in line astern.
 Against larger targets (for example, harbors or marshaling yards) the dive-bombers would bunt over and attack by Vics; the pilot was able to see directly beneath his aircraft through a small window set in the floor, and so was able to judge when to begin his bunt.

 Once it was established in its dive, typically at an angle of 80°, the Ju 87 with extended dive-brakes gained speed only gradually.
 It took about 8,000ft (ca. 2,438 meters) for it to reach its limiting speed of about 350mph (ca. 563 km/h), after which its velocity remained constant.
 The accuracy of the attack depended upon the accuracy with which the selected dive angle was maintained.
-To assist him the pilot had etched lines on the side panels of his canopy, rather like a protractor, on which he could align the horizon and read off his angle; after same practice, however, pilots were able to judge their dive angle to within fine limits without having to resort to this aid.
+To assist him the pilot had etched lines on the side panels of his canopy, rather like a protractor, on which he could align the horizon and read off his angle; after some practice, however, pilots were able to judge their dive angle to within fine limits without having to resort to this aid.

 A dive from 15,000ft (ca. 4,572 meters) to a release altitude of 3,000ft (ca. 914 meters) (usual for attacks against defended targets) took about 30sec, during which the pilot controlled his aircraft to hold the target in the center of his reflector sight.